zio/zio/docs/guides/migrate/from-akka.md

 ### Streaming in ZIO

-ZIO stream is a purely functional, composable, effectful, and resourceful streaming data type for Scala.
+ZIO Streams is a purely functional, composable, effectful, and resourceful streaming library.
 It provides a way to model streaming data processing as a pure function.
-It is built on top of ZIO and provides a way to model streaming data processing as a pure function.
+It is built on top of ZIO and supports backpressure using a pull-based model.

 Like the Akka terminology, ZIO streams have three main components: